cubesky/SocketChannel/README.md

 ```

 ##### Fully Management Mode
-This will add a byte as command before your data, if you don't want to use `createUnmanagedSocket` feature, you can use this to disable this feature.
+This library will add a byte as command code before your data, if you don't want to use `createUnmanagedSocket` and Auto Heartbeat feature, you can use this to disable this feature.
 If you do this, `createUnmanagedSocket` will immediately return without do anything.
-You need create `TCPSocket` as Fully Management Mode too.
+You need create `TCPSocket` as Manually Mode too.
 ```java
 TCPClient tcpClient = new TCPClient(new InetSocketAddress("127.0.0.1", 20000), scTCPCallback, true);
 ```